strategineer/crusader_kings_3_mods/docs/reptilian_conspiracy.md

     - If a person with the Alien trait makes a new Alien, through any means, they have a chance of getting an increase to each of their stats.
 - Implement a new Alienian religion
 - Through a decision, the player character can decide to convert to the Alienian religion, the cost is lower depending on how many aliens have been created.
+- ? figure out if we can use the election system to create a "new world order extra goverment"